awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-after.md

-# Setting Configuration Options after Environment Creation<a name="environment-configuration-methods-after"></a>
+# Setting configuration options after environment creation<a name="environment-configuration-methods-after"></a>

 You can modify the option settings on a running environment by applying saved configurations, uploading a new source bundle with configuration files \(`.ebextensions`\), or using a JSON document\.
 The EB CLI and Elastic Beanstalk console also have client\-specific functionality for setting and updating configuration options\.